-PART-TIME JOB FAIR
+PART-TIME JOB & INTERNSHIP FAIR

 Looking for part-time or seasonal help?
 Recruit FSU students through enhanced job postings in NoleNetwork highlighted through social media and direct advertising to those students actively seeking part-time jobs!
-Post your part-time jobs early to be a part of the Fall 2021 semester kick-off activities.
+Post your part-time jobs early to be a part of the fall and spring semester kick-off activities.